open-education-api/specification/README.md

 The Open Education API is an open source, community-driven project.
 If you'd like to contribute, please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## Mailinglist
 A public mailinglist is available.
-Users can subscripe at: https://list.surfnet.nl/mailman/listinfo/openonderwijsapi
+Users can subscribe at: https://list.surfnet.nl/mailman/listinfo/openonderwijsapi

 ## Community